 Pain: impossible to test new features in production on a subset of loyal customers making it hard to reliably ship new features and requires A LOT of testing in lower environments

 Value: decoupled code deployment from feature release, supported testing of new features on a subset of real users in production

 Feature flags can be different in their function: from helping to launch features to mitigating risks for platform operators.
 Read more about different types and use cases for feature flags

 Scaling development across multiple teams is a hard challenge, one of the ways to keep developer velocity high as well as increase robustness of delivered software is to "shift testing left".
-Hence we established a new technique for working with platform called💡Dynamic environments
+Hence we established a new technique for working with platform called Dynamic environments.

 Goal: to develop and test features independently, get away from long testing cycles, ship changes to production continuously.
-Improve developer experience and productivity
+Improve developer experience and productivity.

-It was our privilege to stand in the very beginning of development and contribute to the architecture of the game-changing social selling platform that helped Stella & Dot to change womens' lives providing flexible income opportunity.
+It was our privilege to stand in the very beginning of development and contribute to the architecture of the game-changing social selling platform that helped Stella & Dot to change womens' lives providing flexible income opportunities.
 At the same time it was a great opportunity to innovate and explore new approaches (as described above) to deliver even more business value to Stella & Dot.

 Brilliant Consulting constantly seeks opportunities to deliver more value to their clients, hence quite a few things have changed since our productive multi-year-long engagement with Stella & Dot came to an end.